rajveeerr/100xDevs-Journey/Projects/Atmosonic/readme.md

 ## 📚 What I Learned

-Atmosonic was a project that allowed me to bring together everything I’ve learned in Cohort3 so far:
+Atmosonic was a project that allowed me to bring together everything I’ve learned in Cohort3 of @100xDevs so far:

 - **Week 1**: HTML, CSS, and Vanilla JS basics.
 - **Week 2**: Asynchronous JavaScript, Promises(for API Handling), OOPs.